 contributed by Kylie of Our Overseas Adventures

 Ljublijana is the largest city in Slovenia and one of the new cool capital cities of Eastern Europe.
 It’s a fabulous city to visit for a few days and it has a wonderful funky vibe.
-The beautiful Ljubljanica river runs through the centre of the old town and wandering along the riverbanks, popping into some of the great cafes lining the route is such a great way to pass the time.
-The city is often compared to Prague due to its architecture designed by the world famous Jože Plečnik.
+The beautiful Ljubljanica river runs through the center of the old town and wandering along the riverbanks, popping into some of the great cafes lining the route is such a great way to pass the time.
+The city is often compared to Prague due to its architecture designed by the world-famous Jože Plečnik.

 Ljublijana is famous for its bridges, with the Dragon Bridge being the most notable landmark in Ljublijana.
 Choose one of the four iconic dragons positioned at both ends of the bridge to snap a selfie with!
 Towering over the city is the 900-year-old Ljubljana Castle, a must-see with some of the best views of the city.
-You can take a funicular railway to reach the castle, or walk up one of the paths if you want some exercise.
-Afterwards, head back down into the city and pick one of the many hip bars to relax with a drink and soak in the atmosphere of this gorgeous city.

 Veliko Tarnovo, Bulgaria